-Dr. José D. Villalobos is Associate Professor of Political Science and the Provost's Faculty Fellow-in-Residence in the Center for Civic Engagement at UTEP.
+Dr. José D. Villalobos is Associate Professor of Political Science.
 He received his Bachelor of Arts degree from the University of Texas at San Antonio and his doctoral degree from Texas A&M University.
 He is a recipient of the University of Texas System Regents' Outstanding Teaching Award and UTEP's Most Distinguished Faculty Member Award for commitment to teaching excellence.

 His research examines policy making and public opinion dynamics in the areas of the U.S. presidency, race/ethnicity, and immigration.
 His publications include articles in: Journal of Politics, Political Psychology, Public Administration, Political Research Quarterly, Presidential Studies Quarterly, Administration & Society, and numerous other venues.
 He is also co-author of the book Czars in the White House: The Rise of Policy Czars as Presidential Management Tools (University of Michigan Press, 2015).